rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

                         "VM.migrate_send", vm_ref, migrate_data)
                 ...

-                    #*#*#*# We used this _call_live_migrate_command before to run our assert, We do the same thing here but to tell Xenapi to actually begin running the task.
-This officially means that the live_migration is running.
-We will not review this method again, but the maps are again generated and this time passed to the actual method.
-Running the assert previously to this means that if anything would have failed regarding these maps, they would have failed much earlier in the process where it was easier to roll back.
-Now that networks are configured on the destination, volumes attached, and various other information ahs been pulled, we can consider it a monumental waste of time if we fail here for a mapping reason.
+                    #*#*#*# We used this *_call_live_migrate_command* before to run our assert.
+We do the same thing here but to tell XenAPI to actually begin running the task.
+This officially means that the *live_migration* is running.
+The maps are again generated, and this time passed to the actual method.
+Running the assert before this step means that if these maps had a problem, they would have failed much earlier in the process to make the roll back easier.
+Now that networks are configured on the destination, volumes attached, and various other information has been pulled, it would have been a monumental waste of time to have mapping failure at this point.

             post_method(context, instance, destination_hostname,
                         block_migration, migrate_data)
  {% endhighlight %}

-The way that post\_method is called is a bit interesting in that it is defined by the incoming variables accepted by the self.driver.live\_migration method.
-You can see above that this is called with "self.post\_live\_migration" and "self.\_rollback\_live\_migration".
-When a vault occurs it calls that "recover_method" and in this case it calls the "post_method" which resolves to the nova.compute.manager.\_post\_live\_migration.
-It is tempting to believe this being the nova.virt.xenapi.vmops.post\_live\_migration however remember that this data was sent from COMPUTE and not VIRT.
-You can also see that the post\_live\_migration in XENAPI is "post_live_migration" and not "_post_live_migration"..
-So let's take a look!
+The way that *post_method* is called is a bit interesting, because it is defined by the incoming variables accepted by the *self.driver.live_migration* method.
+You can see above that this is called with *self.post_live_migration* and *self._rollback_live_migration*.
+When a fault occurs, it calls that *recover_method*, and, in this case, it calls the *post_method*, which resolves to the *nova.compute.manager._post_live_migration* method.
+It is tempting to believe that this is the *nova.virt.xenapi.vmops.post_live_migration* method but remember that this data was sent from COMPUTE and not VIRT.
+You can also see that the *post_live_migration* in XenAPI is *post_live_migration* and not *_post_live_migration*.
+So, let's take a look!

+#### Exploration 37

-Remember that we didn't move through RPC to get here, so we are still running on the Source.
-So far we only transferred RPC to handle the destination checks and some bouncing around back to source again.
-From now we are on the source.
-This method handles the cleanup actions that need to be done.
-It gathers BDM records(again!) and terminates and detaches the volumes from the source hypervisor,  preparing to switch around networking information.
+Remember that the execution didn't move through RPC to get here, so the code is still running on the source.
+So far, execution was only transferred to RPC to handle the destination checks before bouncing back to source again.
+From now on, code runs on the source.
+The following method handles the cleanup actions that need to be done.
+It gathers BDM records (again!) and terminates and detaches the volumes from the source hypervisor, preparing to switch around networking information.
 This method gets very long, so we'll walk through it a little at a time and follow its cleanup steps where applicable.
-More Comments Inline
+More comments are inline in the code.

-*nova.compute.manager.\_post\_live\_migration* ->
+*nova.compute.manager._post_live_migration* ->
 {% highlight python %}
     def _post_live_migration():
         bdms = objects.BlockDeviceMappingList.get_by_instance_uuid()
         block_device_info = self._get_instance_block_device_info()

-        #*#*# This method is fairly simple and just calls Xenapi to remove the Ramdisk files from the source
+        #*#*# This method is fairly simple and just calls XenAPI to remove the Ramdisk files from the source
-        #*#*# Since we will no longer need this data on the source and we are essentially cleaning up.
+        #*#*# Since this data is no longer needed on the source, the code is essentially cleaning up.

         self.driver.post_live_migration()

-        #*#*# We pull the block devices again here and terminate the source connections
+        #*#*# Pull the block devices again here and terminate the source connections

         connector = self.driver.get_volume_connector(instance)
         for bdm in bdms: